Fortress of Trento: Third period: the Trentino style (1877–1883)

 The defenses erected in this period represent the consolidation of the Trent Fortress on the already protected fronts and the addition of new fortifications on those still unprotected.
 This is also the period when plans and direction of works were planned by Thun und Hohenstein.
 The Mandolin blockhaus and Candriai battery on Monte Bondone provided support to the defenses already present in this area.
 The Cimirlo and Roncogno batteries were erected on the opposite side of the Fersina gorge from the Civezzano fortified complex.
 Fort Col de le Bene and Fort Tenna blocked the passage through the Valsugana.
 Batteries Doss Fornas, Marzola, Brusafer, and Blockhaus Marzola defended the communication route between Trento and Altopiano della Vigolana, which was also defended by Fort San Rocco, which could also cover the Adige Valley from Doss di San Rocco.
 Fort Casara could strike toward both the Adige Valley and Valsugana.
 The Mattarello batteries, on the other hand, served to block any advances from the south.
 This is the period that defines the so-called Trentino style.
-In order to cope with limited economic resources and to cope with the impossibility of constructing more imposing works, construction materials that could be found directly on the spot were preferred, and the preferred one continued to be stone with practically no cement component while the batteries were in barbette.
+To cope with limited economic resources and to cope with the impossibility of constructing more imposing works, construction materials that could be found directly on the spot were preferred, and the preferred one continued to be stone with practically no cement component while the batteries were in barbette.
 The first rotating armored domes for howitzers also begin to appear.
 Fort San Rocco is one of the first within the Austro-Hungarian Empire on which two 12-cm Model 80 cannons were installed in a rotating armored steel dome.
 At that time the Empire's steel mills still did not produce armored domes, so the one on Fort San Rocco was supplied by the Gruson company of Magdeburg.
 Later all armored domes installed on Austro-Hungarian forts would be produced by Škoda.